rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 We can now create a VM with a packer template.
 The template is responsible for the full lifecycle of the image we create.
 It will create a VM in Virtualbox, install Windows via an answer file, and then connect to it over WinrRM to configure it and then shut it down.
 Once this happens it will output it as an image we can use later.
 So we need to give it quite a lot of information and scripts to make that happen.

 This is the template we need to run.
-It has teh VM spec and our build options.
+It has the VM spec and our build options.
 It should be pretty simple to understand.
 Tweak the values if you wish.
 Save it as a file called ```windows.pkr.hcl```.
 It is also [here](https://github.com/rootisgod/Kubevirt-Cluster/blob/main/windows.pkr.hcl)

 ```hcl
 packer {